meedan/watchbot/README.md

   #   link: original link for which condition was met,
   #   condition: the name of the condition that was verified,
   #   timestamp: the time at which the condition was verified
+  #   data: an object with any information returned by the checker
   # }
   #
   # The HTTP header X-Watchbot-Signature is set to a hash signature of the post body.